dwhjames/datomisca/doc/getstarted.md

 The attributes possess the type information, so Datomisca computes the correct return type.

-Datomisca is able to do this for all primitive, of cardinality one or many, but it can’t do this for reference attributes as Datomic will return values of type `Entity` in most cases, but `Keyword` if the referenced entity has an ident attribute, which is the case here:
+Datomisca is able to do this for all primitives, of cardinality one or many, but it can’t do this for reference attributes as Datomic will return values of type `Entity` in most cases, but `Keyword` if the referenced entity has an ident attribute, which is the case here: